• Skip to primary navigation

 Dutch oven with chili ingredients.
 Visible is canned diced tomatoes, black beans, kidney beans, frozen corn and dried black beluga lentils.

-Step 3: Stir in the rest of the ingredients: canned tomatoes and beans, dry lentils, frozen corn.
+Stir in the rest of the ingredients: canned tomatoes and beans, dry lentils, frozen corn.
 The lentils will cook inside the sauce as the chili flavors increase.
+Stir well.
+Pour in 1 cup water and turn it up to medium-high heat.
+Once chili mixture comes up to a boil, reduce the heat to keep at a gentle simmer.

 Vegan lentil chili cooking in a dutch oven on the stove.